Editor’s Note: I’m pleased to feature this interview with author Monica Leonelle as part of the Winning Edits Expert Interview Series.

 In truth, for all my blogger outreach and networking, I still haven’t really “launched” either of my books.
 I soft launched them, but mostly to get feedback.
 When I really launch them, I’ll be going all out with PR, giveaways, and more.
 But first, I’m working on #1 and #2 (mostly #2).

 About these three parts: you can get away with two out of the three.
 You constantly see people who have a huge audience and a mediocre book do well, and people who have a damned good book but no audience do well.
 You also see people like John Green who are just rockstars and have done #1 and #2 really well.
 Those people still launch, but they don’t need to launch quite as hard as the rest of us.
-(John Green had around 200,000 pre-orders for his last book, A Fault in Our Stars.)
+(John Green had around 200,000 pre-orders for his last book, The Fault in Our Stars.)

 No matter what, you won’t rise up from obscurity with a mediocre book unless you win the lottery.
-And this is what 99.9% of independent authors try to do, which is why they get so frustrated and come back to “What can I do to get more sales?” even though in their hearts, they know it’s not the right question.
+And this is what 99.9 percent of independent authors try to do, which is why they get so frustrated and come back to “What can I do to get more sales?” even though in their hearts, they know it’s not the right question.
 The answers of “build your audience” and “rewrite your book” are just too painful, and learning about Google+ is much easier.

 MG: You have a great deal of experience with social marketing: blog tours, book campaigns, and more.
 How can indie authors better harness the power of such efforts to promote their books?